KenKundert/quantiphy/doc/examples.rst

 ------------------

-*QuantiPhy* is a light-weight package that allows numbers to be combined with units into physical quantities.
-Physical quantities are very commonly encountered when working with real-world systems when numbers are involved.
+*QuantiPhy* is a light-weight package that allows numbers to be combined with units into quantities.
+Quantities are very commonly encountered when working with real-world systems when numbers are involved.
 And when encountered, the numbers often use SI scale factors to make them easier to read and write.
 Surprisingly, most computer languages do not support numbers in this form.
 This is even more surprising when you realize that this form is a very well established international standard and has been for more than 50 years.

-When working with physical quantities, one often has to choose between using a form that is easy for computers to read or one that is easy for humans to read.
+When working with quantities, one often has to choose between using a form that is easy for computers to read or one that is easy for humans to read.
 For example, consider this table of critical frequencies needed in jitter tolerance measurements in optical communication:

 .. code-block:: python